January Chiropractic Research Roundup

 A BMC Musculoskeletal Disorders study identified five predictors for determining which plantar heel pain patients may benefit from custom foot orthotics:

-• Strength of ankle plantarflexors on the symptomatic side was equal to or stronger than that on the other side
+The strength of ankle plantar flexors on the symptomatic side was equal to or stronger than that on the other side

-The presence of three or more predictors increased the rate of achieving positive outcome (with custom orthotics) from 66 to 89%.”
+The presence of three or more predictors increased the rate of achieving positive outcomes (with custom orthotics) from 66 to 89%.”

 Biomechanical Anti-Pronation Taping (BAPT)